redis-developer/speedup-slowapp-with-redis-di/README.md

 ![Pipeline configuration!](/images/ri-new-pipeline.png "Pipeline configuration")

 > 💡 **Tip**: Depending on which K8S cluster you are running, RDI won't be able to access your PostgreSQL database using `localhost`.
-This is undoubtedly the case with minikube.
-If you're using minikube, replace `localhost` with `host.minikube.internal` as documented [here](https://minikube.sigs.k8s.io/docs/handbook/host-access).
+This is undoubtedly the case with minikube and kind.
+If you're using minikube, replace `localhost` with `host.minikube.internal`.
+Otherwise, if you're using kind, replace `localhost` with `host.docker.internal`.

 Replace the values of the variables `${REDIS_DATABASE_HOST}` and `${REDIS_DATABASE_PORT}` with the values from the target database you created on Redis Cloud.
 You can retrieve these values in your Redis Cloud account using the console.
 However, an easiest way is by running the command `terraform output` in the `target-db` folder.
 You should see an output similar to this: